12 day Immersive Course,

 Permaculture is a design science with its roots in nature.
 By mimicking natural systems and we create landscapes which allow humans and nature to interact in harmony, benefitting one another.
 Permaculture is not new, it looks to the past, bringing the very best practices forward into a new light and system of thinking.

 Permaculture design is a holistic approach to all living situations, and applicable to any climate.
 Though this course will focus its efforts on tropical examples, the theory carries across all regions.
-Permaculture design, the 3 ethics of permaculture, and the 12 principles of permaculture can be applied to patio gardens, backyards, urban and suburban gardens.
+Permaculture design, the ethics and principles of permaculture can be applied to patio gardens, backyards, urban and suburban gardens.
 Producing high yields of organic fresh food, low impact energy consumption, lowered costs of living and lessen the environmental costs associated with use of the land, for any size family or land lot.
 Permaculture can be applied to homesteads, small scale farms and market gardens, as well as to broad acre farming and ultimately, global ecosystem restoration projects.

 The Venue: Walkers Reserve, Barbados

 Walkers Reserve is an amazing ecosystem restoration project; a 300 acre silica sand quarry undergoing a transformative regeneration programme utilizing permaculture practices.
 Walkers has moved from barren land, deteriorating sand dune ecosystems and an extractive past, to soil building, regeneration, native species increase, endangered species protection, carbon sequestration and agricultural yields.
-From sand mine to food forest; walkers Reserve is an exemplary venue to observe permaculture in action.
+From sand mine to food forest; the Walkers Reserve is an exemplary venue to observe permaculture in action.

 Your Instructors and Team: